kyma-project/test-infra/development/tools/cmd/rendertemplates/README.md

 ## Overview

-Render Template is a tool that reads the configuration in the [`config.yaml`](../../../../templates/config.yaml) file to generate output files, such as Prow component jobs.
+The Render Templates is a tool that reads the configuration in the [`config.yaml`](../../../../templates/config.yaml) file to generate output files, such as Prow component jobs.

-The `config.yaml` file specifies the following for the Render Template:
+The `config.yaml` file specifies the following for the Render Templates:
 - Templates it must use to generate the files
 - The name and location of the output files
 - Values it must use to generate the files